 Alan Gignoux has been investigating the complex issues surrounding the Albertan oil industry since 2010.
 His photographs record the ruthless exploitation of a valuable natural resource, as well as the explosive economic growth in the region.
 Oil Sands includes photography, recorded interviews, and video.
-It has been developed into an award-winning photography zine and will soon be released as an interactive web documentary.
+It has been developed into an award-winning photobook and will soon be released as an interactive web documentary.

 “One of the biggest global warming crimes in history.”